 \section{Event selection criteria}

 The signal region (SR) selection criteria for each $\PZpr \to \PGtp \PGtm$ decay channel are chosen to maximize the expected signal significance by balancing signal efficiency against the suppression of background.
 The main SM background processes are DY, \wjets, \ttbar, QCD multijet, and $\PV\PV$ ($\PW\PW$, $\PZ\PZ$, and $\PW\PZ$) production.
 The DY process constitutes an irreducible background since $\PGtp \PGtm$ pairs arise from the intermediate \PZ and photon states.
 However, since the analysis focuses on massive \PZpr bosons, the visible daughters from the two \PGt lepton decays typically have higher momentum and larger angular separation than those from DY events.
 We exploit these characteristics to separate heavy \PZpr boson signals from background.
-Events from \wjets and \ttbar are a background for the \taultauh final states when the \PW boson, produced directly or from a top quark decay, decays via $\PW \to \Pell \PGn_{\Pell}$, and a jet is misidentified as a \tauh candidate.
-Events from $\PV\PV$ or \ttbar production with leptonic decays of both vector bosons produce genuine lepton pairs, leading to the same $\PGtp \PGtm$ final states as signal events.
+Events from \wjets and \ttbar can mimic the \taultauh final states when the \PW boson, produced directly or from a top quark decay, decays via $\PW \to \Pell \PGn_{\Pell}$, and a jet is misidentified as a \tauh candidate.
+Events from $\PV\PV$ or \ttbar production with leptonic decays of both vector bosons produce genuine lepton pairs, leading to final states with a $\PGtp \PGtm$ pair as in signal events.
 Multijet events become a background source through the misidentification of jets as \tauh or \Pell candidates.